-Existing water treatment and disinfection processes, including use of chloramine, are effective in removing and inactivating viruses from water supplies.
+Existing water treatment and disinfection processes including the use of chloramine are effective in removing and inactivating viruses from water supplies.

-We are in contact with key government agencies to monitor and understand the health impact of COVID-19 as it develops and are well-connected internationally to stay updated on the latest information and evidence.
+We are in contact with key government agencies to monitor and understand the health impact of COVID-19 as it develops.
+We are well connected internationally to stay updated on the latest information and data.

 Water is an essential service and the City is well prepared to manage our response to COVID-19.
-We have existing emergency response plans and are continuing to update them in response to the most current available information.
+We have emergency response plans and continue to update them in response to the most current available information.

 Utility Billing will continue to provide services to its customers.
-We discourage anyone from physically visiting the Utility Billing counter or Downtown Minneapolis unnecessarily.
-You still have both communication and payment options available to you without having to come Downtown.
+We discourage anyone from physically visiting the Utility Billing counter or downtown Minneapolis unnecessarily.
+You can still communicate with us and make payments without having to come Downtown.

-Utility Billing staff is available to you to answer your utility-related questions:
+Utility Billing staff is available to you to answer your bill-related questions:

 - Email: Email [email protected] at any time.

 - Online: View the online portal and create a Premium Access account.
-You can view your bill, payment histories, make payments and more, 24/7.
+You can view your bill and payment histories, make payments and more 24/7.
 Have your account number or property address and phone number available to register.

 - 311: Call 311 7 a.m.-7 p.m.
 Monday-Friday.
-We work closely with 311 and they may be able to answer basic questions on your utility account or relay them to Utility Billing if necessary for your assistance.
+We work closely with 311 and they may be able to answer basic questions on your utility account or relay them to Utility Billing if necessary.

 Options to pay your bill are also still available to you.

-- Phone: Pay over the phone by check or credit card.
+- By phone: Pay over the phone by check or credit card.
 Call 612-673-1114 and follow the payment prompts.
 Keep your confirmation number.

-- Internet: Go online to make your payment by check or credit card.
+- Online: Go online to make your payment by check or credit card.
 Access your Premium Access account by logging in or select the Standard Access tab to make a one-time payment.
-Have your utility account or property address available.
+Have your utility bill account number or property address available.

-- Electronic Bill Payment: Pay your bill electronically through your personal bank’s bill payment service.
-You will need your utility account number.
+- Pay through your bank: Pay your bill electronically through your personal bank’s bill payment service.
+You will need your utility bill account number.

-- EZ Pay: Make your cash payment in person at our local participating neighborhood retailer Family Dollar, CVS Pharmacy or ACE Express Cash.
+- In person with EZ Pay: Make your cash payment in person at our local participating neighborhood retailer Family Dollar, CVS Pharmacy or ACE Express Cash.
 You will need a payment slip or coupon.
-Visit the EZ Pay website to create your payment slip.
+Visit the EZ Pay website first to create your payment slip.
 Remember to keep at least 6 feet from other people and follow all of the safety guidelines.

-- US Postal Service: Mail in your check or money order payments to Minneapolis Finance, PO Box 77028, Minneapolis, MN 55480-7728.
-Include your remittance stub if available or write your utility billing account number on your payment method.
+- United States Postal Service: Mail in your check or money order payments to Minneapolis Finance, PO Box 77028, Minneapolis, MN 55480-7728.
+Include your remittance stub if available or write your utility billing account number on your check or money order.

-- Xcel Energy, the electricity provider for Minneapolis residents and business owners, announced on 3/15 that it will indefinitely suspend residential service disconnections.
-Any business in Minneapolis experiencing difficulties paying their electric bill should contact Xcel Energy right away, they will work with business customers to arrange payment plans and to waive any late fees.
+- Xcel Energy, the electricity provider for Minneapolis residents and business owners, announced on March 15 that it will indefinitely suspend residential service disconnections.
+Any business in Minneapolis experiencing difficulties paying their electric bill should contact Xcel Energy right away; they will work with business customers to arrange payment plans and to waive any late fees.
 If you have questions about your electricity bill or service, call Xcel Energy’s customer service line at 1-800-895-4999.

 Internet services available in response to COVID-19

-USI opened their WiFi network in Minneapolis for those that may need temporary Internet access.
+USI opened its Wi-Fi network in Minneapolis for those who may need temporary internet access.

 - These networks are available throughout the City of Minneapolis.
 Check the signal strength for your best option based on your location.